ucsb/campus-cloud-docs/docs/gcp/security.md

 * Network exposure analysis
 * Secrets and credentials exposed in code or disk

-Wiz scanning is enabled via the `ucsb:wiz-scanning` platform tag on your project (automatically set during project provisioning).
-Do not remove this tag.
+Wiz scanning is **opt-in** and is not enabled by default for most projects.
+If your project handles sensitive data or you would like the additional visibility, contact the Cloud Team to request it.

 ---